2025-09-25

 Recursive functions are useful when for breaking down complex problem into simpler ones.

-: a list of arguments to be passed to the function.Programming with Tidyverse: use double curly braces { }
+do.callwhat: a function or a string naming the function to be called.args: a list of arguments to be passed to the function.Programming with Tidyverse: use double curly braces { }.

 set.seed(123)